Do Solar Panels Work on Cloudy Days?

 What Are Solar Panels?

-Solar panels are clever devices which convert light into energy.
-It is a collection of solar cells which are spread over a large area (the panel) and they work together to generate power.
+Solar panels are clever devices that convert light into energy.
+It is a collection of solar cells that are spread over a large area (the panel) and they work together to generate power.
 As more light hits the solar cells, the more electricity is produced.

 How Do Solar Panels Work Exactly?

 In the simplest terms possible, solar panels work by enabling photons (particles of light) to bump electrons free from atoms and generate an electricity flow which is then pumped back into your home’s supply.

 A thermal solar panel’s photovoltaic cells convert sunlight into electricity.
 They are made from semi-conducting materials – typically silicon – and they establish an electrical field between the two pieces of silicon which are positively charged on one side and negatively charged on the other.